 As you’re watching the video or reading the post you wonder does my dog or cat need that kind of exotic diet with all of those ingredients?

 I’m a fan of Billy Shakes who wrote “brevity is the soul of wit”.
+You know, less is more.
 That’s true not just for writing but about everything in life, including diet.
 Typically less is more.
 A simple diet with a handful of the right ingredients is usually best.

 Believe it or not, we have several customers who are DIY feeders that followed “the more exotic the better” and “more is better” philosophies.
 The problem with these diets is they may not be properly balanced despite having a raft of ingredients, including exotic items.
 Their pets have developed a nutrition issue and they reach out to us for help.
 We revert their pet to a simpler, balanced diet, customized to their pet of course.